 Which Subway Bread is Healthiest?

 If we had to rank fast food restaurants by smell, Subway would be #1.
 Their fresh baked bread smells amazing!
-But with a dozen breads to choose from at Subway, which one is the healthiest?
+But with a dozen Subway bread choices to pick from, which one is the healthiest?
 It's probably not what you think.